vsvsharma/interview_ques/README.md

 - Find the customer who have placed the largest number of orders.
 - Find the big countries on the basis of their area and populaton.
 - Find the class which has more than five students.
+- Find the names of all the salespersons who did not have any orders related to the company with the name "RED".
+- Given three sides of a trinagle, check whether they can form a triangle or not.
+- Find the unique number in the table which occured only once and out of from unique numbers,maximum number should be returned.
+- Find the movies which are having the description of not boring and also filter out the results in order of descending.
+- Swap the values of the sex and salary column with each other.